georust/rinex/rinex-cli/README.md

 ## Compressed data

 CRINEX (V1 and V3) are natively supported.
+That means you can load compressed Observation Data directly.

-This tool supports gzip compressed files but the file name must be terminated by `.gz`.
+This tool supports gzip compressed files but their names must be terminated by `.gz` so we can determine a first decompression is needed.

 ### Analysis and reporting